- Education and Science

-This would be a great for us fellow hubbers to stockpile our hubs on a word processing document.
+This would be a great for us fellow writers to stockpile our writing on a word processing document.
 If you don’t have to do any online research and have the stuff you need in front of you, this would be beneficial to us all to write them down and get them ready, even if you’re working on one at a time.
-That’s what I did on my previously worked on hub drafts when I'd thought of this idea.
+That’s what I did on my previously worked on drafts when I'd thought of this idea.

-For those of us who write short stories, novellas/novels, poetry, songs, other blog articles, or flash fiction, you can put some time and effort into writing and let those creative juices flow.
-You would feel good to get your ideas out of the way to hone out the first draft for your writing.
+For those of us who write short stories, novellas, novels, poetry, songs, other blog articles, or flash fiction, you can put some time and effort into writing and let those creative juices flow in notebooks.
+You would feel good to get your ideas out of the way to hone the first draft for your writing.

-If it’s polished enough and publish ready, let’s work backward and do some offline editing, revising, and rewriting.
+If it’s polished enough and publish-ready, let’s work backward and do some offline editing, revising, and rewriting.
 It’s time to let it shine with spit and polish in the literal sense to refine our writing and shape it to the best it can be.
-This was what I did with my beta reader with my writing and for hers as well.
+This was what I did with my beta reader with my writing and for hers as well ahead of time.
 You don’t need to spend hours on the editing table.
 A half-hour or less, unless you can do more, would be great.

-Tip: Save them on a hard drive, flash stick, or a website like Google Documents or Dropbox, to prevent losing your original copies.
-If you like to write long hand, pen and paper would also work out well to get those ideas touched up or written.
-You can also print out your rough drafts and work on it, too.
+Tip: Save them on a hard drive, flash stick, or a website like Google Documents or Dropbox, to prevent losing your original copies every day.
+If you like to write longhand, pen and paper would also work out well to get those ideas touched up or written.
+You can also print out your rough drafts and work on it earlier.

 This is a great way to meet and greet your new neighbors, especially if you’ve moved into your new house, condo or apartment in a new neighborhood.
 If they’re home, you can go check on them and see if you can help them out with something.
 They might be elderly, sick, or need general help.
 Just introduce yourself with a warm greeting, shake hands, and find out if they need any assistance in or outside of their home.
 By paying it forward with your random acts of kindness, they might do the same for you in return.
+To pay it forward means that you respond to someone's kindness to oneself by being kind to someone else.
 If you’ve met some of your neighbors previously, you can talk to them to stall for time and get to them know better.

-You can also call friends and family who live out-of-town or out-of-state with your cell phone, Android, iPhone.
+You can also call friends and family who live out of town or out of state with your cell phone or iPhone.
 They might be worried if they can’t reach you.
-Rest assure them, that it’s temporarily and will call them back when it’s over.
+Assure them, that it’s temporary and you'll call them back when the blackout's over.
 Everyone loves to hear a warm and friendly voice from their family or friends.
 And for those who work, call your workplace to find out the status if they were hit or not by the power outage.
 If not, then you can go to work as normal, until the lights are back on.
 If so, find out how long it would be closed.
 For those who have children in school or college, you can call them to find out if it’s closed for the day and for how long.